jameshfisher/jameshfisher.com/_posts/2024-04-01-what-is-numerical-differentiation/index.md

 ---
-title: What is automatic differentiation?
+title: What is numerical differentiation?
 tags: []
 summary: >-
   Differentiation asks: how does tweaking the inputs change the output?